w3f/Grants-Program/applications/Ticketto.md

 We believe in use cases that drive adoption to the community, while being able to be used on similar use cases.

+#### The needs behind this solution

+As part of the initial research for formulating this solution proposal, we interviewed small event organizers and ticket sellers
+(event promoters, mainly) in Colombia.
+As a result of those, we've come to some initial conclusions:

+- Access to existing ticketing systems, implies **tying to** a SaaS-like solution (with upfront issuance costs) that usually have organizers incurring in high comission fees (sometimes up to 15%~20%), due to the intermeditation; way beyond the bare infrastructure costs, and
+- **Delegating selling on third-parties** (like event promoters) was not easy.

+By not using these services, they still have to rely on third-parties to expand selling channels, thus:

+- **Organizers lose connection** with their audience, thus hardening conditions to invite them to follow up and create community.
+- Also, in practice, **they lose control over selling parameters** (like minimum and maximum prices, or even control against overselling).
+  They can try controlling some of those via agreements with the third parties, but these agreements are still prone to fail.

+In conclusion, stakeholders are interested in a model that allows them to incur almost no upfront costs (except deposits and fees).

+We also found out that, as distribution/selling channels event organizers generally use social networks (i.e. WhatsApp, Instagram), event promoters and some
+*"official selling points"*.
+While distribution is successfully achieved via these channels, this means organizers have to print tickets (incurring initial costs), to mitigate overselling, but end up:

+- Being vulnerable to fraudulent reselling and tickets forging.

+When discussing the benefits of using our proposed solution with them, some organizers showed interest in the potential for attendees to resell on a secondary market safely and how the reduction in fraud can improve their reputation, as well as the ease of handling the access to the event via a mobile application.

+#### Intent of use

+Kippu is underway a Proof of Concept implementing web2-based solutions to better understand the integration with the process organizers and sellers have, while using Web3 components (like wallet accounts and signed transactions).
+After this, we expect to have even more insights to better understand how these actors might use a Web3 solution and how to reduce the hassle of onboarding them through a decentralised protocol like *Ticketto*.

+#### Previous Solutions

+We know about another project [Grants-Program#690][gh:grant-690] with a similar idea in the Polkadot ecosystem.
+However, we're unsure whether they're still active, nor have they released much information that leads us to learn.

+In other ecosystems, we've seen other projects working with a similar approaches<sup>[[1]][eco:1] [[2]][eco:2] [[3]][eco:3]</sup>, from which we've taken inspiration for some desired features on a roadmap (like access with memberships, or crowdfunding for event organizers).

+For technical details, we've inspired on OSS, such as [Pretix][link:pretix].

 As part of the future roadmap (beyond this project, that'll help us to build a nice MVP and validate the protocol itself), we've seen potential to build a pallet extension for `pallet-nfts` so system chains (such as Asset Hub) and other parachains as well can benefit from extended use cases, such as: buying and selling using `fungibles` assets, and extend the model for auctions (that can be included in future versions of the protocol).

 ## Team :busts_in_silhouette: